Victoria Beckham: 2007–2012: Return of the Spice Girls

-In 2007, the Spice Girls reformed and announced plans to embark upon a reunion tour, from which they were said to have earned £10 million each (approximately $20 million).
+In 2007, the Spice Girls reformed and announced a reunion tour, which reportedly earned them £10 million each (approximately $20 million).
 Beckham had previously stated that she and her former Spice colleagues were enjoying their solo careers in various fields, saying "We're all still doing our own thing."
 Their Greatest Hits album was released in early-November 2007 and the tour began on 2 December 2007.
 At its advent, Beckham said "I wanted my children to see that Mummy was a pop star.
 It was the last opportunity for them to stand in a crowd full of people screaming for the Spice Girls."
-When Beckham had her hair coloured brown for the tour, she stated that her sons immediately reacted by saying "Oh my goodness, it's Posh Spice.
-She's back."

 Film-maker Bob Smeaton directed an official film of the tour titled Spice Girls: Giving You Everything, which was first aired on Fox8 in Australia.
 It later aired in the UK, on 31 December 2007 on BBC One.
 As well as their sell-out tour, the Spice Girls were contracted to appear in Tesco advertisements, for which they were paid £1 million each.

 In October 2009, reports suggested that the Spice Girls were to star in a reality show in which they would cast female actors to play their roles in a musical.
 The following year, Judy Craymer teamed up with the Spice Girls and Simon Fuller to start developing a Spice Girls musical titled Viva Forever!.
 On 26 June 2012, all five Spice Girls were in attendance at a press conference in London to promote the launch of Viva Forever!
 The musical opened at the West End's Piccadilly Theatre on 11 December 2012.
 On 12 August 2012, after much speculation, Beckham and the Spice Girls performed a medley of "Wannabe" and "Spice Up Your Life" at the 2012 Summer Olympics closing ceremony, reuniting solely for the event.
 Their performance was the most tweeted moment of Olympics closing ceremony with over 116,000 tweets on Twitter per minute.

 The band reunited again for a 2019 tour, however Beckham opted not to participate in the reunion choosing to focus on her fashion label instead.
 When the American television presenter Ellen DeGeneres asked her why she chose not to join with the other Spice Girls for the reunion tour, she said "It just didn't feel like the right thing to do.
-[But] I'll always be Posh Spice, always."
+I'll always be Posh Spice, always."

+2026: Discography resurgence

+In January 2026, following a social media outburst from her eldest son Brooklyn, Beckham's single "Not Such An Innocent Girl" saw a 19,615% sales increase, reaching number one on both the UK Singles Downloads and UK Singles Sales charts, respectively; her single "Out of Your Mind" debuted at number 42 on the UK Singles Downloads Chart and at number 47 on the UK Singles Sales Chart; her album, Victoria Beckham debuted at number 44 on the UK Albums Downloads Chart, peaking a week later at number 38 on that chart.